RVI Technical Analysis & Relative Vigor Trading Signals

 Developed by John Ehler

-The RVI combines the older concepts of trading analysis with modern digital signal processing theories and filters to create a practical and useful trading indicator.
+The RVI combines the older concepts of trading analysis with modernized digital trading signal processing theories and filters to create a practical and useful trading indicator.

 The basic principle behind it's simple -

-- Prices tend to close higher than they open in up-trending markets and
+- Prices will tend to close higher than they open in up-trending markets and

-- Prices close lower than they open in down-trending markets.
+- Prices close lower than where they open in down-trending markets.

-The momentum (vigor) of the move will therefore established by where the prices end up at the close of the candlestick.
-The RVI plots 2 lines the RVI Line & the signal Line.
+The energy (vigor) of the move will therefore established by where the prices end up at the close of the candlestick.
+The RVI plots 2 lines the RVI Line & the trade signal Line.

 The RVI index is essentially based on measuring of the average difference between the closing & opening price, & this value is then averaged to the mean daily trading range & then drawn.